distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

     - `accepted_kernel_taints`: allow-list for tainted modules.
 It must be composed of a list of elements called `module: "<module_name>"`.
     - `tnf_postrun_delete_resources`: boolean variable, to whether or not keep resources after the CNF Cert Suite execution.
 Used for debugging purposes.
     - `tnf_certified_container_info`: (optional) list of container images to be tested by `affiliated-certification` test suite.
     - `tnf_env_vars`: dictionary that allows to define environment variables used during CNF Cert Suite execution (such as `TNF_LOG_LEVEL`).
 It is empty by default and must be filled by the user.
-The cnf-cert role README includes an [example](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/roles/cnf-cert#example-of-tnf_env_vars-variable) about how to define this variable.
+The cnf_cert role README includes an [example](https://github.com/redhatci/ansible-collection-redhatci-ocp/tree/main/roles/cnf_cert#example-of-tnf_env_vars-variable) about how to define this variable.

     <sup>1</sup> The logic for this requires an implementation.
 See examples in the following section.